-In 2017, Ms. Gorman was named the exclusive winner in the International Law Office (ILO) Client Choice Awards “Intellectual Property–Trademarks” category for Illinois, an honor also bestowed upon her in 2015.
-Ms. Gorman was named to the 2016 list of Litigation Trailblazers and Pioneers published by the National Law Journal, a list which identifies litigation professionals who bring about meaningful change through their work.
-Ms. Gorman has also been selected by her peers as a “Leading Lawyer” since 2016, and recognized by the World Trademark Review (WTR) in the WTR 1000 rankings since 2014.
+In 2017, Maureen was named the exclusive winner in the International Law Office (ILO) Client Choice Awards “Intellectual Property–Trademarks” category for Illinois, an honor also bestowed upon her in 2015.
+She was named to the 2016 list of Litigation Trailblazers and Pioneers published by the National Law Journal, a list which identifies litigation professionals who bring about meaningful change through their work.
+Maureen has also been selected by her peers as a “Leading Lawyer” since 2016, and recognized by the World Trademark Review (WTR) in the WTR 1000 rankings since 2014.

 - Secured transfer of domain name for software company through successful Uniform Dispute Resolution procedure.

 - Successfully secured trademark protection for consumer goods company, overcoming merely descriptive refusal.

 - Counseled consumer goods company in prosecution of consumer brand name and enforcement issues in nearly 150 countries worldwide.

 Maureen has handled matters for a wide variety of industries and organizations, such as: